 Every season we create a different garland to hang on our dining room and kitchen windows.
-In the spring and summer I have a flower garland and in the winter I have a garland with little evergreen trees.
+In the spring and summer, I have a flower garland and in the winter I have a garland with little evergreen trees.
+And, you can’t forget about our fun Halloween pumpkin garland and our cute pompom garlands.
 I have been missing a fall garland.
-While out walking Arthur the other day I was inspired by the leaves I saw floating down from the sky.
+While out walking our dog the other day I was inspired by the leaves I saw floating down from the sky.

-Felt Leaf Garland
+How to Make A Fall Felt Leaf Garland

-pieces of felt, various fall colours
+pieces of craft felt, various fall colours